github/docs/content/codespaces/codespaces-reference/disaster-recovery-for-codespaces.md

 shortTitle: Disaster recovery
 ---

-We work hard to make sure that {% data variables.product.prodname_codespaces %} is always available to you.
+We work hard to make sure that {% data variables.product.prodname_github_codespaces %} is always available to you.
 However, forces beyond our control sometimes impact the service in ways that can cause unplanned service disruptions.

 Although disaster recovery scenarios are rare occurrences, we recommend that you prepare for the possibility that there is an outage of an entire region.
 If an entire region experiences a service disruption, the locally redundant copies of your data would be temporarily unavailable.